Probabilistic Supervised Learning for mlr3.

 In case of problems / bugs, it is often helpful if you provide a “minimum working example” that showcases the behaviour (but don’t worry about this if the bug is obvious).

-A predecessor to this package is mlr, using the survival task.
-Several packages exist for pure Bayesian probabilistic modelling, including jags and stan.
-For implementation of a few survival models and measures, the largest package is survival.
-There does not appear to be a package that implements many different variants of density estimation, but see this list for the biggest density estimation packages in R.
+Predecessors to this package are previous instances of survival modelling in mlr.
+The skpro package in the python/scikit-learn ecosystem follows a similar interface for probabilistic supervised learning and is an architectural predecessor.
+Several packages exist which allow probabilistic predictive modelling with a Bayesian model specific general interface, such as jags and stan.
+For implementation of a few survival models and measures, a central package is survival.
+There does not appear to be a package that provides an architectural framework for distribution/density estimation, see this list for a review of density estimation packages in R.